metio/pasejo/tests/cmd/help/pasejo-store-decrypt.md

 Usage: pasejo store decrypt [OPTIONS]

 Options:
   -s, --store <STORE>            Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
-  -v, --verbose...
-Increase logging verbosity
-  -q, --quiet...
-Decrease logging verbosity
-  -h, --help           Print help
+      --store-path <STORE_PATH>  Overwrite the path to the store -v, --verbose...
+Increase logging verbosity -q, --quiet...
+Decrease logging verbosity -h, --help                     Print help

 ```